 There has been a lot of controversy surrounding the internet filter.
 YouTube Kids recently got its website, youtubekids.com.
 The site offers the same experience as the YouTube Kids mobile app.
 Parents can now direct their children to age-appropriate videos and track their history.
 Parents can flag content that might have sneaked past YouTube’s internet filter.

-For a school to have no internet filter, it would be a disaster waiting to happen.
+For a school to have no internet filtering, it would be a disaster waiting to happen.
 Pornography is all over the internet, and some children with no parental control may try to influence others to access pornography and other inappropriate material.
 Parents of the children with home internet may easily sue the school for allowing their children to access pornography while in school.